 Stéphane Bazeille was a Post-doc from 2011 until 2015.
 He is now a Post-doc at Ecole des Mines de Nantes, Equipe Robotique, 4, rue Alfred Kastler - B.P.
 20722, F-44307 Nantes, France.
 His main research activity is now focus on the perception of the environment on underwater robots in the FET - European Project subCULTron.

-Jake Goldsmith moved to Italy and began working at the IIT, as the Senior Design Engineer on the HyQ project in summer of 2011.
-During his time there he has made countless improvements to the current robot design, developed supporting technologies and worked tirelessly towards to realisation of the HyQ²Max.
-In October 2015, he moved to Boston Dynamic Inc as design engineer, Boston, USA.
+Jake Goldsmith moved to Italy and began working at the DLS lab at IIT as the Senior Design Engineer on the HyQ project in summer of 2011.
+During his time here he has made countless improvements to the current robot design, developed supporting technologies and worked tirelessly towards to realisation of the HyQ²Max.
+In October 2015, he moved to Boston, USA, to work as design engineer at Boston Dynamic Inc.

 Ioannis Havoutis was a senior postdoctoral researcher and the head of Locomotion group of the Dynamic Legged System Lab from 2013 to 2015.
 He mainly contributed to a planning and control framework for quadrupedal locomotion in challenging terrain.
 In July 2015, he moved to Idiap Research Institute as researcher.
 Since April 2017 he is a departmental lecturer at Oxford Robotics Institute.

 Jonas Buchli was the team leader of the HyQ project from 8/2010 to 8/2012 and considerably contributed to the following areas of the project: torque control, impedance control, rigid body inverse dynamics control, locomotion control and planning, software etc. In September 2012 he founded the Agile & Dexterous Robotics Lab at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
 In July 2013 we delivered a copy of HyQ, called HyQ-blue, to his lab in Zurich.
 Since 2018 he works as a research scientist for DeepMind.